Maleleee/ERC20TOKEN_TFT/README.md

 ## Description

-his project is a simple Ethereum smart contract designed to manage the TFTCoin ERC-20 token.
+This project is a simple Ethereum smart contract designed to manage the TFTCoin ERC-20 token.
 The contract allows users to:

 * Mint Tokens: Only the contract owner can mint new tokens and send them to a specified address.
 * Burn Tokens: Any user can burn (destroy) tokens from their own balance.